nateUX/nates-color-tool/README.md

-# parametric-color-generator
+# Parametric Color Generator
-Creates scales from a base color value and increment value
+Creates scales from a base color value and increment value.

+This little app (built on Electron) was inspired by a blog post from UXPin CEO, Marcin Treder regarding defining a more structured color palette for their product.
+That post can be read here [One Color Palette to Rule them All](https://medium.com/@marcintreder/design-system-sprint-2-one-color-palette-to-rule-them-all-d0114ed1f659).

+In that post he mentions a quick tool he built, with Electron, for a simple task of generating colors based on a base value and an increment.
+Seemed simple enough, so I gave it a shot as well.
+This bit repo is a product of that effort.

 ## To Use